Green Electricity

 A model in which certain electricity-consuming devices, systems, and processes can shift, reduce, or increase power usage in time or intensity to help balance supply and demand on the grid.

-A freeze-off is the disruption of natural gas production when freezing temperatures cause the liquids within gas pipelines and infrastructure to solidify, sometimes triggering significant supply drops and price spikes.
+A disruption of natural gas production that occurs when freezing temperatures cause the liquids within gas pipelines and infrastructure to solidify, sometimes triggering significant supply drops and price spikes.

-A unit of power equal to one billion watts.
-Gigawatts are commonly used to describe the capacity of large power plants or the total electricity demand of a region.
+A unit of power, equal to 1 billion watts, commonly used to describe the capacity of large power plants or the total electricity demand of a region.

 Heating Degree Days (HDDs)